Adrian Ruckhofer, Marco Sacchi, Anthony Payne, Andrew P. Jardine, Wolfgang E. Ernst, Nadav Avidor; Anton Tamtögl

 title = {Perturbation theory of scattering for grazing-incidence fast-atom diffraction},

-author = { William Allison and Salvador Miret-Artés and Eli Pollak},
+author = { W Allison and S Miret-Artés and E Pollak},

 url = {https://doi.org/10.1039/D2CP01013E },